If You Meet Sartana Pray for Your Death: Plot

-An elderly couple on a horse-drawn carriage is attacked by a gang led by Morgan (Kinski).
-Sartana (Garko) arrives on the scene and kills the robbers except for Morgan who gets away.
-Soon after, a stagecoach carrying a shipment of gold is robbed by a Mexican gang at the order of General Jose Manuel Mendoza (Sancho), with a gang member posing as a passenger murdering the others.
-However, the gang is ambushed and killed by Lasky (Berger) and his men.
+An elderly couple on a horse-drawn carriage is attacked by a gang led by Morgan.
+Sartana arrives on the scene and kills the robbers except for Morgan who gets away.
+Soon after, a stagecoach carrying a shipment of gold is robbed by a Mexican gang at the order of General Jose Manuel Mendoza, with a gang member posing as a passenger murdering the others.
+However, the gang is ambushed and killed by Lasky and his men.
 Lasky then tells his gang that he will meet them later.
 As the men are about to open the strongbox from the coach, Lasky kills them all with a Gatling gun.
 After opening the strongbox, he finds only rocks instead of gold.
-Spooked by Sartana's playing one of the murdered passengers' musical watch, he heads to town to meet with Jeff Stewal (Sydney Chaplin), a politician, and Alman (Gianni Rizzo), a banker, to collect his payment as part of an insurance fraud.
+Spooked by Sartana's playing one of the murdered passengers' musical watch, he heads to town to meet with Jeff Stewal, a politician, and Alman, a banker, to collect his payment as part of an insurance fraud.

 Sartana cleans Lasky out, as well as four other men, in a card game, and outguns the four when they go after him.
 Lasky collects a gang and goes after Sartana, who lures them to the scene of Lasky's previous massacre.
 Realizing what Lasky has done, the gang turn on him and chase him to a cabin which Lasky has boobytrapped with dynamite.
 Lasky detonates the explosives, wiping out his own men, but the watching Sartana again spooks him and allows him to get away.
 Lasky then sends Morgan, his now-partner, to kill Sartana, but Morgan fails and is killed himself.
 Another gang hired by Lasky is wiped out by Sartana, who again deliberately lets Lasky escape.
 After Lasky blackmails Stewal and Alman and the news about the robbed stagecoach finally breaks, the two inform Mendoza that it was Lasky who killed his men.
 Mendoza's men capture Lasky and try to make him talk, thinking that he knows where the gold is hidden.
 Lasky tells him that only Sartana knows the location of the gold.